This is the fifth part of the series Buying a Los Angeles home.

 - Don’t ask for things over and above what are already on the contract, or options on it (termite clearance, home warranty, etc.), i.e. keep the offer as clean as possible.

 - Don’t be offended by a counter-offer.
 You should be pleased that you received one because it means that the Seller is taking you seriously.
 Look at the terms being requested and consider them carefully.
-The Seller may require a longer escrow period; they may not agree to the amount of the home warranty you requested; maybe they will do the termite inspection but not the clearance.
-Probably they will be asking you to meet a specific price, or for your “best and final” offer.
+The Seller may require a longer escrow period; they may want you to shorten the appraisal contingency period, etc. but probably they will be asking you to meet a specific price, or for your “best and final” offer.

-In any event, your Realtor® is going to help you navigate through this stage so that you end up with the accepted offer.
-Bottom line, this is not personal, it is business, and if you can put your ego aside you may be surprised at the outcome.
+In any event, your agentis going to help you navigate through this stage so that you end up with the accepted offer.
+Bottom line, this is not personal, it is business, and if you can put your ego aside.
+You may be surprised at the outcome.

 Buying a Los Angeles Home – The Series: